ashasanm/cake_store/README.md

   #### Windows
       to install docker on Windows visit docker link below https://docs.docker.com/desktop/install/windows-install/

+## How to run:
+to run this docker required to be installed

+     docker compose --build
+     docker compose up

+## how to test endpoints
+      docker exec -it [docker-go-id] bash
+      go test ./...

 ## REST API
 ### Get List of Cake